siranishkd/portfoliov3.1/exampleSite/content/english/about.md

   title : "EXPERIENCE"
   experience_list:
     # experience item loop
-     - name : "Business Analyst Intern"
-      company : "Accenture<br>"
-      duration : "May 2022-Aug 2022"
-      content : "First proper experience with the agile methodology in developing the product required for the project.
-Formulated user stories and also tested these stories.
-Assisted in coding in HTML and React to update copywriting changes in the app."

     - name : "eCommerce Analytics Specialist Intern" company : "Unilever<br>"
       duration : "Jul 2021-Dec 2021"